Kari Dziedzic: Minnesota Senate

 Dziedzic was elected in a special election on January 10, 2012, and reelected in November 2012.
 She succeeded former Minnesota Senate Majority Leader Larry Pogemiller, who had resigned to take a position in the administration of Governor Mark Dayton.
 Dziedzic was reelected in 2016, 2020, and 2022.

 After the DFL retook the Senate majority in the 2022 Minnesota Senate election, Dziedzic was selected to serve as majority leader.

 In 2023, Dziedzic was diagnosed with ovarian cancer, and on February 2, 2024, she announced that she would step down as majority leader after her cancer had recurred.

 Personal life and death

 Dziedzic was Catholic.
 She died from ovarian cancer at an assisted-living facility in Minnesota on December 27, 2024, at the age of 62.

-Post-humous honors
+Posthumous honors

-In April 2025, the Minnesota Senate unanimously agreed to rename Minneapolis's 10th Avenue Bridge for Dziedzic.
-It was officially dedicated to Dziedzic during a ceremony on October 1 2025.
+In April 2025, the Minnesota Senate unanimously voted to rename Minneapolis's 10th Avenue Bridge for Dziedzic.
+It was officially dedicated to her on October 1, 2025.